iniciativaproxima/iniciativaproxima.github.io/venue.md

 ---
+layout: landing
 title: Venue and travel
-layout: landing
-description: 'Visit Porto Alegre in Brazil!
-The symposium will be held at Centro Cultural UFRGS'
+description: Visit Porto Alegre in Brazil!
+The symposium will be held at Centro Cultural UFRGS.
 image: assets/images/venue-travel.jpg
 nav-menu: true
 ---